 speak, giving more detail regarding past, present and future economic forces in the DC metropolitan area as they relate to housing.
 A major concern for Northern Virginia is the decline in federal jobs and federal procurement.
-His data show a continuation of the trends, with one example being a \$14 billion decrease in spending from 2010 to 2017 should come as a package with increased construction and greater inventory.
+His data show a continuation of the trends, with one example being a \$14 billion decrease in spending from 2010 to being created in the housing industry, which should come as a package with increased construction and greater inventory.